 This past March, a Twitter “beef” broke out between Diplo and New York based DJ, Venus X. The basic crux of their back-and-forth centered on the attempt of Diplo to record one of Venus’ sets.
 After he recorded her set, noticing that he performed a set similar to hers, and keenly aware of Diplo’s reputation for “genre discovery”, she decided to call him out for it.
 He claimed he was helping her get famous.
 She insisted that she didn’t want to be discovered.

+The art of DJing is as postmodern as it gets.
+Its essence is appropriation.
+A DJ re-contextualizes pre-existing cultural expressions to resurrect or re-interpret cultural memory for an audience.
+For me, Diplo and Venus exemplify two different ways of doing this.
 Diplo has become known for taking an “unknown” culture and exposing it to the world.
-He mixes dominant American culture cues, with “foreign” cultures, and positions himself as the “in the know” intermediary, in turn reinforcing a separation between audience and subject.
-Venus uses culture memory of various both underground and mainstream cultures to create safe spaces for, and communicate messages to groups that are underrepresented in mainstream cultural discourse (groups that she herself is a part of.)
+He mixes dominant American culture cues, with “foreign” ones, and positions himself as an in-the-know intermediary, reinforcing a separation between audience and subject.
+In contrast, Venus uses culture memory of both underground and mainstream cultures to create spaces for, and communicate messages to groups that are underrepresented in mainstream cultural discourse (groups that she herself is a part of.)

 The day after her radio appearance, Venus released a mixtape with her partner $hane, who together make up part of the GHE20 G0TH1K crew.
-Still inspired by the radio appearance, I hurriedly downloaded and listened to the new mix on my A train commute from Brooklyn into Manhattan.
-Towards the end of the mix, someone in the crew was sampling and percussively chopping the dialogue that seemed familiar, from a teen movie that I couldn’t quite place.
+Still inspired by the radio appearance, I hurriedly downloaded and listened to the new mix on my A Train commute from Brooklyn into Manhattan.
+Towards the end of the mix, someone in the crew was sampling and chopping the dialogue that seemed familiar, from a teen movie that I couldn’t quite place.
 I went home and googled words that I heard from the clip, “Sebastian” and “funeral.”
 Up popped a clip of the final scene in the movie Cruel Intentions (I should have known better since that was in the name of the mix.)

 “Western” club DJs are often too stuck in the race for global genre accumulation, to see that the practice of discovery and exposure of Other’s culture is always inevitably exploitative.
-In contrast, Venus X, GHE20 G0TH1K, Mike Q, and others that are doing similar work around the world today, are re-storing the cultural legitimacy of the DJ by creating safe spaces for underrepresented groups, and even allowing space for people from the dominant culture (like Diplo) to join in and feel safe.
-This is the same context that almost every mass-popular genre, like House, Hip-Hop, Reggae, Disco, and Dubstep came out of.
-Diplo’s right that this whole DJ thing is supposed to be about community, but how does mainstream exposure benefit a community unless they have total control, and the means to collectively capitalize on that exposure?
-We’re all still living in a system that has oppressed many of these “discovered” communities for centuries.
+In contrast, Venus X, GHE20 G0TH1K, Mike Q, and others that are doing similar work around the world today, are restoring the cultural legitimacy of the DJ by creating space for underrepresented groups to congregate, express themselves, and redistribute some of the rewards within their communities—even allowing space for people from the dominant culture (like Diplo) to participate.
+This is the same context that almost every mass-popular genre, like house, hip-hop, reggae, disco, and dubstep came out of.
+Diplo’s right that this whole DJ thing is supposed to be about community, but how does mainstream exposure benefit a community unless they have control, and the means to access the rewards from that exposure?
+After all, we’re all still living in a system that has oppressed many of these “discovered” communities for centuries.